bodik/bmarks/README.md

 Staying up-to-date in any field of study is hard and continuous process, in computer security is just a little bit harder.
-This app servers a few purposes: practice python coding, learn to work  with AWS ecosystem and to provide sortable haystack of interresting links for reading.
+This app servers a few purposes: practice python coding, learn to work  with AWS ecosystem and to provide sortable and taggable haystack of interesting links for reading.

 ## AWS Setup